 1. The Lord of the Rings Trilogy (2001-2003)

 Let’s address the oliphaunt in the room: yes, we lumped all three Lord of the Rings movies into one entry.
-It’s greedy, we know, but honestly, we couldn’t decide which one to feature on this list, so we decided to have our Lembas bread and eat it too by putting in the whole trilogy.
+It’s greedy, we know, but honestly, after watching all The Lord of the Rings movies in order again, we couldn’t decide which one to feature on this list.
+So we decided to have our Lembas bread and eat it too by putting in the whole trilogy.

 Can you blame us, though?
 Peter Jackson’s epic adaptation of J.R.R.
 Tolkien’s classic fantasy books ranks among the most ambitious, successful, and influential films ever made.
 With an all-star cast, exquisite production values, and that epic score, it all combines to bring Middle-Earth to life in a way previously thought impossible.
 Let’s just not talk about The Hobbit…

-If you prefer your films a little more ‘explodey’ and a little less fantastical, why not check out our list of the best horror movies?
-Or if you prefer your magic on the small screen, we have a list of the best fantasy series.
+Still, if you prefer your magic on the small screen, we have guides on the best Lord of the Rings characters of all time and how to watch all the Harry Potter movies in order.
 We’ve also got a list of all the new movies coming out in 2023 for you to enjoy.